icebob/moleculer-java-site/src/tasks.md

 The code is almost the same,
 the biggest difference being that the "enqueue" function returns an incompleted `Promise`.
 Then put this `Promise` - along with the request - in the queue.
-We created a `RequestResponse` class to store the two objects.
+We created a `RequestResponsePair` class to store the two objects.
 When the separate thread completes the task, it closes the `Promise` with the "complete" method:

 ```java{39-47,65}